Your SEPTA Accident Lawyers in Pennsylvania

-Schedule a Free Consultation with Saffren & Weinberg
+Schedule a Free Case Evaluation with Saffren & Weinberg

-We bring justice to our clients who have suffered at the hands of hospitals, insurance companies and doctors.
-Contact us today for a free consultation.
-We’ll assess your case and advise you of your legal rights.
+The experienced personal injury lawyers bring justice to our clients who have suffered at the hands of hospitals, insurance companies, and doctors.
+Contact us today for a free case evaluation.
+An experienced lawyer will assess your personal injury lawsuit claim and advise you of your legal rights.

 SEPTA Accidents & Compensation

-SEPTA (Southeastern Pennsylvania Transportation Authority) is the 6th largest public transit authority per ridership in the country.
-It serves 5 million riders with over 100 stations in the five counties surrounding Philadelphia (Bucks, Montgomery, Delaware, Chester and Philadelphia).
-We use it every day to save on gas, protect our vehicles from wear and tear and avoid parking hassles.
-SEPTA has the responsibility of providing safe transportation in well-maintained vehicles, trains and trolleys to its riders.
-After all, you are putting your life and possessions in the hands of a SEPTA driver or operator twice (or more) a day.
+Many Pennsylvanians use SEPTA every day to save on gas, protect their vehicles from wear and tear, and avoid parking hassles.
+As a “common carrier,” SEPTA has the responsibility of providing safe transportation in well-maintained vehicles to its riders.
+After all, we all are putting our lives and possessions in the hands of a SEPTA driver or operator twice (or more) a day.

 LEARN MORE ABOUT YOUR CASE